bizmanagrcrm/bmml/scripting/README.md

 the `$q` service is available in the action code.
 You can use it to create promises. see angularjs documentation for more information. https://docs.angularjs.org/api/ng/service/$q

+### $location
+the `$location` service is available in the action code.
+You can use it to change the url of the page.

+### Modal
+The `Modal` service is available in the action code.
+You can use it to open a modal window.

+### notify
+The `notify` service is available in the action code.
+You can use it to show a notification message.